regenerativep/zig-mc-server/README.md

 ## Building

 Running the server should be a simple `zig build run`.
-No control over server configuration yet, so the server will just start on `127.0.0.1:25565`.
+Server configuration at the
+    moment is very basic.
+You can modify the `config.txt` to change the ip and the port that the server will run on.